RKrahl/pytest-dependency/doc/src/about.rst

 Why is this useful?
 -------------------

+The benefit of skipping dependent tests is the same as for skipping tests in general: it avoids cluttering the test report with useless and misleading failure reports from tests that have been known beforehand not to work in this particular case.

 If tests depend on each other in such a way that test B cannot work unless test A has been run successfully, a failure of test A will likely result in failure messages from both tests.
 But the failure message from test B will not be helpful in any way.
-It will only clutter the test results and distract the user from the real issue that is the failure of test A.  Skipping test B in this case will help the user to concentrate on what really matters.
+It will only clutter the test reports and distract the user from the real issue that is the failure of test A.  Skipping test B in this case will help the user to concentrate on those results that really matter.

 Copyright and License